Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Estimated Causal Effects of Redistricting Reforms

 We first study the effects of changes in maximum leeway on Republican seats.
-Recall that maximum leeway represents the worst expected bias under a single party control.
+Recall that maximum leeway represents the worst expected bias under a single-party control.
 The left panel of Figure~\ref{fig-model-ex} shows the estimated coefficients of the estimation model discussed in Section~\ref{sec-estimation} fit to the simulation-adjusted seats variable.
-All coefficients are shown on the scale of the outcome, where a positive coefficient indicates a relationship with a positive change in Republican seats from 2010 to 2020.
-The model's \(R^2\) is around 0.4, highlighting the potential for the control variables to confound any observed correlation between reform and the outcome measure.
+All estimated coefficients for this model and all other models in the paper are contained in Appendix~\ref{sec-app-coef}.
+The coefficients in Figure~\ref{fig-model-ex} are shown on the scale of the outcome, where a positive coefficient indicates a relationship with a positive change in Republican seats from 2010 to 2020.
+The model \(R^2\) is around 0.4, highlighting the potential for the control variables to confound any observed correlation between reform and the outcome measure.

 Given the fitted outcome model, we can estimate the conditional average treatment effect (CATE) for any given starting and final value of maximum leeway and any combination of covariates.
-The right panel of Figure~\ref{fig-model-ex} plots these CATEs for each state that experienced a change in maximum leeway between 2010 and 2020, using that state's specific covariates.
-There is a clear dose-response relationship between the decrease in maximum leeway and the decrease in the expected number of Republican seats.\footnote{This pattern was also observed in robustness checks that used a flexible Bayesian Additive Regression Trees (BART) model for estimation.} A state with Michigan's dose (nearly 4) has an estimated CATE of around --1.25, with 95\% credible interval (--2.1, --0.6), and so would be expected to gain just over 1 Democratic seat, on average.
-Similarly, a state with Ohio's dose (just over 1) and covariates would be expected to gain about half of a Democratic seat (0.2, 0.6).
+The right panel of Figure~\ref{fig-model-ex} plots these CATEs for each state that experienced a change in maximum leeway between 2010 and 2020, using the specific covariates of that state.
+There is a clear dose-response relationship between the decrease in maximum leeway and the decrease in the expected number of Republican seats.\footnote{This pattern was also observed in robustness checks that used a flexible Bayesian Additive Regression Trees (BART) model for estimation.} A state with Michigan's dose (nearly 4) has an estimated CATE of around \(-1.25\), with 95\% credible interval (--2.0, --0.4), and so would be expected to gain just over 1 Democratic seat, on average.
+Similarly, a state with Ohio's dose (just over 1) and covariates would be expected to gain about half of a Democratic seat (--0.6, --0.1).
 Motivated by this pattern, we also include in the right figure a dose-response curve calculated by calculating a CATE for dose level and averaging over the observed covariate distribution.\footnote{Because of the interaction between the dose variable and the covariates (which do not have mean zero), the overall slope estimate and its variance differ from the estimate and variance of the coefficient on Dose in the linear model.}